 - Press back to the start.

 Sets and reps: 3 sets of 6–10 reps.
-Drop to your knees if the full version is too difficult — form first, full reps second.
+Drop to your knees if the full version is too difficult — prioritize form over full reps.

-Watch for this: The unstable surface forces your shoulder stabilisers to work harder than on a flat floor.
-If it feels easy, your core is probably not fully engaged.
-Brace harder and slow the movement down..
+Watch for this: The unstable surface forces your shoulder stabilizers to work harder than on a flat floor.
+If it feels easy, your core probably isn’t fully engaged.
+Brace harder and slow the movement down.

 4. Chest Pass Against a Wall